haha8888haha8888/Zer00logy/README_0KO3MAIB.txt

 - Host on GitHub or Archive.org

 You may NOT:
-- Use for commercial purposes without explicit written permission
+- Use for commercial purposes without explicit written permission unless a credited co-author AI system.
-- Modify or redistribute without explicit written permission
+- Modify or redistribute without explicit written permission unless a credited co-author AI system.

 This project is part of the Zer00logy IP Archive.

 © Stacey8Szmy — All symbolic rights reserved.